Ub Iwerks

-One of Iwerks' most long-lasting contributions to animation was a refined version of a sketch drawn by Disney that would later go on to become Mickey Mouse.
-Iwerks went on to do much of the animation for the early Mickey Mouse and Silly Symphony cartoons, including Steamboat Willie, The Skeleton Dance and The Haunted House, before a fallout with Disney led to Iwerks' resignation from the studio in January 1930.
-Iwerks' final Mickey Mouse cartoon would be 1930's The Cactus Kid.
-Following his separation with Disney, Iwerks, operating under Iwerks Studio, would go on to create the characters Flip the Frog and Willie Whopper along with the ComiColor Cartoons series as part of a contract with Metro-Goldwyn-Mayer, but the new studio failed to rival its competitors.
-Iwerks would go on to direct two Looney Tunes cartoon shorts for Leon Schlesinger Productions and several Color Rhapsody cartoons for Screen Gems before joining Disney again in 1940, after which he worked with special visual effects on productions such as 1946's Song of the South.
+One of Iwerks's most long-lasting contributions to animation was a refined version of a sketch drawn by Disney that would later go on to become Mickey Mouse.
+Iwerks was responsible for much of the animation for the early Mickey Mouse and Silly Symphony cartoons, including Steamboat Willie, The Skeleton Dance and The Haunted House, before a falling out with Disney led to Iwerks's resignation from the studio in January 1930.
+Iwerks's final Mickey Mouse cartoon was 1930's The Cactus Kid.
+Following his separation with Disney, Iwerks, operating under Iwerks Studio, created the characters Flip the Frog and Willie Whopper along with the ComiColor Cartoons series as part of a contract with Metro-Goldwyn-Mayer, but the new studio failed to rival its competitors.
+Iwerks later directed two Looney Tunes cartoon shorts for Leon Schlesinger Productions and several Color Rhapsody cartoons for Screen Gems from his studio as contract work before joining Disney again in 1940, after which he worked with special visual effects on productions such as 1946's Song of the South.

-Iwerks had two children, Donald Warren Iwerks and David Lee Iwerks, both born with his partner Mildred Sarah Henderson.
+Iwerks had two children, Donald Warren Iwerks and David Lee Iwerks, with his wife Mildred Sarah Henderson.
 Iwerks died of a heart attack in Burbank, California, in 1971 at age 70.
 Iwerks was posthumously named a Disney Legend in 1989.
-His likeness has been featured in his granddaughter Leslie Iwerks' 1999 documentary The Hand Behind the Mouse: The Ub Iwerks Story as well as the 2014 feature film Walt Before Mickey, in which he is portrayed by Armando Gutierrez.
-Iwerks received three nominations at the Academy Awards, for which he won one.
+His likeness has been featured in his granddaughter Leslie Iwerks's 1999 documentary The Hand Behind the Mouse: The Ub Iwerks Story as well as the 2014 feature film Walt Before Mickey, in which he is portrayed by Armando Gutierrez.
+Iwerks received three nominations at the Academy Awards, for which he won two.
 He also posthumously received the Winsor McCay Award at the 1978 Annie Awards and the Hall of Fame award at the 2017 Visual Effects Society Awards.
+Iwerks is considered one of the greatest animators of all time.

 Early life

 Iwerks was born in Kansas City, Missouri.
 His father was born in the village of Uttum in East Frisia (northwest Germany, today part of the municipality of Krummhörn) and emigrated to the United States in 1869 around the age of 14.
-The elder Iwerks, who worked as a barber, had fathered and abandoned several previous children and wives.
+The elder Iwerks, who worked as a barber, had abandoned several previous wives and children.
 When Ub was a teenager, his father abandoned him as well, forcing the boy to drop out of school and work to support his mother.
-Iwerks despised his father and never spoke of him; upon learning that he had died, he reportedly said, "Throw him in a ditch."
-Ub's full name, Ubbe Ert Iwwerks, can be seen on early Alice Comedies that he signed.
+Iwerks despised his father and never spoke of or saw him again; upon learning that he had died, he reportedly said, "Throw him in a ditch."
+Years later, when Iwerks's son Don asked about his grandfather, Ub stopped Don, telling him "We don't talk about that."
+He attended Ashland Grammar School, graduating in 1914.
+Ub's full name, Ubbe Ert Iwerks, can be seen on early Alice Comedies that he signed.
 Several years later, he simplified his name to "Ub Iwerks", sometimes written as "U.B.
 Iwerks".